 - If you choose to have your grades factor into your GPA, you must notify the Registrar's office within 3 months of notification that study abroad grades have been recorded on the Willamette University transcript.

 Credit conversion: Converting credits from foreign universities to Willamette credit is not a seamless process.
 During the pre-departure process you will be advised on how the Office of International Education, the Office of the Registrar and students work together to make sure the proper credit is awarded.
 You will receive specific instructions for working through this process and are responsible for completing this process.
-For questions about receiving writing-centered credit for courses taken abroad, visit the Writing Center webpage, item #4: http://www.willamette.edu/dept/wcenter/resource_stu/faq/index.html
+For questions about receiving writing-centered credit for courses taken abroad, visit the Writing Center FAQ webpage, item #4.

 Courses: Research on the program pages to find links to course possibilities.
 Although these may not match exactly what is available to you while you are abroad, you will learn what to look for and what is generally possible.
 Not every host university has a lot of detail available this far in advance.
 In your study abroad advising during the application process, be sure to ask questions about finding course possibilities if you don't understand how to do this.

 Costs for tuition/room/board on sponsored programs are comparable to costs on campus.
 Students are enrolled full time and are able to use WU financial aid toward program costs.
 Keep in mind that there will be also be other expenses to consider that are not part of the tuition.
 These are related to preparing to go abroad; getting there and back; cost of living differences; and taking advantage of being somewhere different by sampling native cultural offerings, to name a few.

 Tuition: For all WU-sponsored programs, you will pay regular Willamette tuition.
 You may use all of your Willamette, federal, state and local financial aid for sponsored programs.